Revenue Intelligence · Specialty Surgical Practices

 Your current vendors address the outcome.None of them diagnose the cause.

 Every tool and vendor your practice already uses serves a real purpose.
-The gap is not in what they do — it is in the layer between your data and the decisions that depend on it.
-That layer does not exist inside any single system.
-Prexisio builds it.
+The gap is not in what they do — it is in the questions they cannot answer.
+Why is the cancellation rate where it is.
+Which referrals are not converting.
+Where billing is leaving revenue on the table.
+Those answers require a different kind of work.

 RCM Vendors